wellcometrust/grants_tagger/README.md

 ## 📋 Env variables

 You need to set the following variables for sagemaker or sync to work.
+If you want to participate to BIOASQ competition you need to also set some variables.

 Variable              | Required for       | Description
 --------------------- | ------------------ | ----------